Frequently Asked Questions About A Mediation Certificate

 “I’ve been told I need to get a mediation certificate before I can go to court – is that so and what actually is it?”

-You may already have heard of the term ‘mediation certificate’ or been told you need to get one in order to submit an application court for any matter relating to family law, such as sorting our finances on divorce or separation; agreeing parenting arrangements for your children or if you want to see your grandchildren.
+You may already have heard of the term ‘mediation certificate’ (or MIAM Certificate) or been told you need to get one in order to submit an application to court for any matter relating to family law, such as sorting your finances on divorce or separation; agreeing parenting arrangements for your children or if you want to see your grandchildren.

 Q: What is a mediation certificate?

 A: A mediation certificate is what is produced when mediation either breaks down or when you have attended a MIAM.
-It shows the court that mediation has either been attempted; is not suitable for your case or has at least been considered as an alternative to court.
+Mediation is the Government’s and the court’s preferred method of dispute resolution when dealing with disputes that may arise as part of your divorce or separtaion.
+This shows the court that mediation has either been attempted; is not suitable for your case or has at least been considered as an alternative to court.
 The form produced is not actually a certificate.
-It is part of the court application that only an accredited family mediator can sign off
+It is part of the court application that only an accredited family mediator can sign off.

 Q: How long does it take to get a mediation certificate?

-A: If you believe that mediation is not suitable you can ask for a Court MIAM.
-These cost just £99 and you can book in and have your signed mediation certificate delivered to your inbox or your solicitor within 24 hours.
+A: If you believe that mediation is not suitable you can ask for an Urgent MIAM.
+These cost just £199 and you can book in and have your signed mediation certificate delivered to your inbox or your solicitor within 24 hours.

 Q: Are mediation certificates a requirement if I want to go to court?